CeleiteCode/BlingBlingAddonsStrucCheck/README.md

 This code is completely open source, however please note that it has $\color{#AA0000}{\textsf{not been verified}}$ by the ChatTriggers team and is $\color{#AA0000}{\textsf{against Hypixel rules}}$.

 ## Why Structure Check was added
-Structure Check was added to encourage people not to cheat/use more malicious mods which have structure check or esp, which may tempt them into malicious forms of mining such as macroing or grotto esp.
+Struc Check was created to encourage people not to cheat/use more malicious mods which have structure check or esp, which may tempt them into malicious forms of mining such as macroing or grotto esp.
 > I also made this because I did not want people to rage and then download some super suspicious mod that will get them ratted or complain about why blingbling sapphire 24 vein was getting griefed.
 > \- BlingBling